Alan-Oliver-05/studio/HOW_TO_GET_KEYS.md

 ### Step 4: **(CRITICAL)** Enable the Custom Search API

-You must enable the API for your project so your API key can use it. **This is the most common reason for "blocked" requests.**
+You must enable the API for your project so your API key can use it.

 1. Go to the [Google Cloud API Library](https://console.cloud.google.com/apis/library).
-2. Make sure you have selected the correct Google Cloud Project at the top of the page.
+2. Make sure you have selected the correct Google Cloud Project at the top of the page (the same one you used in Step 1 and 2).
 3. Search for **"Custom Search API"**.
 4. Click on it and then click the **"Enable"** button.
 If it's already enabled, you're all set.

+---

+### Step 5: **(CRITICAL)** Check API Key Restrictions

+If you still see a `PERMISSION_DENIED` error, it is almost certainly due to security restrictions on your API Key.

+1. Go back to **"APIs & Services" > "Credentials"**.
+2. Find the API key you created and click on its name to edit it.
+3. Look for a section called **"Application restrictions"** or **"API restrictions"**.
+4.  **For debugging, select "None" under "Application restrictions".** This will temporarily remove any IP address or website-based blocking.
+5. Under **"API restrictions"**, ensure it's set to "Don't restrict key" OR that "Custom Search API" is explicitly added to the list of allowed APIs.
+6. Click **"Save"**.

+**Once the agent works with no restrictions, you can (optionally) try adding them back one by one to see which one was causing the issue.**

 ---